opencv/opencv/modules/gpu/doc/object_detection.rst

 .. ocv:function:: void gpu::HOGDescriptor::detectMultiScale(const GpuMat\& img,
    vector<Rect>\& found_locations, double hit_threshold=0,
    Size win_stride=Size(), Size padding=Size(),
-   double scale0=1.05, int group_threshold=2)
+   double scale0=1.05, int group_threshold=2)??the same??

 	Performs object detection with a multi-scale window.

    :param img: Source image.
 See  :ocv:func:`gpu::HOGDescriptor::detect`  for type limitations.

    :param found_locations: Detected objects boundaries.

    :param hit_threshold: Threshold for the distance between features and SVM classifying plane.
 See  :ocv:func:`gpu::HOGDescriptor::detect`  for details.

    :param win_stride: Window stride.
 It must be a multiple of block stride.

    :param padding: Mock parameter to keep the CPU interface compatibility.
 It must be (0,0).

    :param scale0: Coefficient of the detection window increase.

    :param group_threshold: Coefficient to regulate the similarity threshold.
 When detected, some objects can be covered by many rectangles.
 0 means not to perform grouping.
 See  :ocv:func:`groupRectangles` .

 .. index:: gpu::HOGDescriptor::getDescriptors